We Had the Same Rainbow Sneakers

 I was dumbfounded!
 “She and I are the same.
 I could be her.
 She could be me.”

 As I thought deeply about this after leaving her home that day, I thought, “What’s the difference between she and I?”
 Well, not that I didn’t experience hardship, betrayal and other challenges growing up, but the difference, I wasn’t being raped nightly by my father, with my mother standing by helplessly.
 I wasn’t experiencing my father beating my mother up at least once a week.
 I wasn’t being manipulated by my mother hating me one day and “loving” me the next.
 Yes, by 10 years old she had suffered atrocities under the care of her mother and father that by 10 years old I didn’t even know existed.
+This is not to say that she should be excused from abusing and neglecting her own children, doing drugs, violence and other criminal acts.
+There certainly is consequence.
+Losing your children and eventually ending up in long-term housing for the homeless/mentally ill is pretty significant.

 However, when you are looking on at another mother, saying, “I could never do that to my children!” or “No way!
 Never!” just pause for a moment and think, “Was she dealt a different hand than me?”